Philip D Coleridge Smith DM FRCS

 - Reader in Surgery, University College London Medical School, London.
 January 1995 present.

 - Member, Venous Forum of the Royal Society of Medicine.

 - Committee Member, Angiology Forum of the Royal Society of Medicine.

 - Member, European Venous Forum.

 - Member, European Society for Vascular Surgery.

 Areas of expertise

-- Peripheral vascular disease with particular emphasis on venous disease including varicose veins.
+- Peripheral vascular disease including diseases of arteries and veins.